metamaden/recountmethylation_instance/README.md

 |    [dash](https://pypi.org/project/dash/)   |  1.20.0 |  no  |
 |   [plotly](https://pypi.org/project/plotly/)  |  4.14.3 |  no  |

-The following R libraries are required.
+The following R libraries are required or recommended.
 Note the `ewastools` library is only required for optional genotype-based shared identity analyses, which are made as part of the calculated DNAm-based metadata.

 |   Library   | Version |  Required?  |
 |-------------|---------|-------------|